cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

 ---------------------------

 Horizon is a graphical user interface/dashbooard for OpenStack.
-For starting up VMs and stoping them by hand horizon may be a good mechanism to manage your Virtual machines.
+For starting up VMs and stopping them by hand horizon may be a good mechanism to manage your Virtual machines.
 We have currently the following horizon deployments available.
-However, please note that on Alamo an older version of Openstack is run.
+However, please note that on Alamo an older version of OpenStack is run.

 .. list-table:: Horizon endpoints
    :header-rows: 1